Theodor Lennström: Playing career

 On 3 August 2021, Lennström opted to continue his career in the Kontinental Hockey League (KHL), agreeing to a one-year contract with Russian club, Torpedo Nizhny Novgorod.
 In the 2021–22 season, Lennström registered nine goals and 18 assists for 27 points in 40 regular season games.
 Unable to help Torpedo qualify for the postseason for the first time in nine years, Lennström continued his season by returning to his former club, Färjestad BK of the SHL, on 12 February 2022.

+As a free agent after two seasons with Genève-Servette HC of the National League (NL), Lennström returned to Sweden and the SHL after securing a three-year contract with Linköping HC on 5 May 2025.